victor-onoja/baby_milestone_tracker/README.md

 - Onboarding Screen: Welcomes users to the app, providing information on how to use it effectively.
 - Dashboard: Allows mothers to view a list of milestones and navigate to add or edit them.
 - Milestone Editing: Users can add, view, and edit milestones, including details like date, milestone type, notes, and optional images.
+- Light and Dark Modes: Supports both light and dark themes for user preference.

 ## Project Structure